-Sheet pan dinners are such an easy way to get a veg, a protein, and some kind of tasty sauce altogether in one place.
-Pop it in the oven, turn it up, and boom.
+Sheet pan dinners are such an easy way to get a veg, a protein, and some kind of tasty sauce all together in one place.
+Pop it in the oven, turn it up, and boom!
 You’ve got a dinner with flavors that all meld together.

 This one involves ingredients you might find in Asian takeout—except you can do it in your house in about a half an hour.
 Score!

-This recipe comes to us from Sarah Caron, author of the recently published The Super Easy 5-Ingredient Cookbook.
+This recipe comes to us from Sarah Caron, author of The Super Easy 5-Ingredient Cookbook.
 She’s a writer, editor, blogger, and recipe developer who lives in Maine.